lasalvavida/node-cesium/Modules/Core/README.md

 # cesium-core
-[Cesium](https://github.com/AnalyticalGraphicsInc/cesium) Core libraries in CommonJS format for use with Node.js
+Cesium Core libraries in CommonJS format for use with Node.js

 ## !!!
 Experimental !!!
-This is not an official release of Cesium release and is not guaranteed to be stable.
-Conversion is not cut-and-dry and some of the conditioners may break code in subsequent releases.
+This is not an official release of [Cesium](https://github.com/AnalyticalGraphicsInc/cesium) and is not guaranteed to be stable.

 ## Usage
 ### Get cesium-core